awsdocs/amazon-fsx-windows-user-guide/doc_source/walkthrough01-prereqs.md

 With Amazon FSx, you can operate fully managed file storage for Windows\-based workloads\.
 Likewise, AWS Directory Service provides fully managed directories to use in your workload deployment\.
 If you have an existing corporate AD domain running in AWS in a virtual private cloud \(VPC\) using EC2 instances, you can enable user\-based authentication and access control\.
 You do this by establishing a trust relationship between your AWS Managed Microsoft AD and your corporate domain\.
 For Windows authentication in Amazon FSx, you only need a one\-way directional forest trust, where the AWS managed forest trusts the corporate domain forest\.

 Your corporate domain takes the role of the trusted domain, and the AWS Directory Service managed domain takes the role of the trusting domain\.
 Validated authentication requests travel between the domains in only one direction—allowing accounts in your corporate domain to authenticate against resources shared in the managed domain\.
-In this case, Amazon FSx interacts only with the managed domain, and the managed domain then passes on the authentication requests to your corporate domain\.
+In this case, Amazon FSx interacts only with the managed domain\.
+The managed domain then passes on the authentication requests to your corporate domain\.

+**Note**
+You can also use an external trust type with Amazon FSx for trusted domains\.

 Your Active Directory security group must enable inbound access from the Amazon FSx file system’s security group\.
-For more information, see [Step 1: Set Up Active Directory](#prereq-step1)\.

 **To create an AWS Directory Services for Microsoft AD**
 + If you don't already have one, use the AWS Directory Service to create your AWS Managed Microsoft AD directory\.
 For more information, see [Create Your AWS Managed Microsoft AD directory](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_getting_started_create_directory.html) in the *AWS Directory Service Administration Guide*\.